einverne/einverne.github.io/_posts/2015-12-08-things-to-do-after-buying-vps.md

     hostnamectl set-hostname example_hostname

 ### setup timezone
+设置时区：

-    dpkg-reconfigure tzdata
+    sudo dpkg-reconfigure tzdata

 ## Test VPS

 ### Processor test
-There are a serveral things need to check.
+There are a several things need to check.
 The first thing is to test CPU, menory and hard drive.

     cat /proc/cpuinfo
     cat /proc/meminfo